 - Guidance For Planning A New State, Local, Or Regional Project Archaeology Program.

 - Guidance For Maintaining An Existing Project Archaeology Program.

 History of Project Archaeology:

-Project Archaeology is a national heritage education program founded by the U.S. Bureau of Land Management (BLM) for educators and their students.
+Project Archaeology is a national archaeology education program founded by the U.S. Bureau of Land Management (BLM) for educators and their students.
 Project Archaeology was developed in the early 1990s for three purposes: to develop awareness of our nation’s diverse and fragile archaeological sites, to instill a sense of personal responsibility for stewardship of these sites, and to enhance science literacy and cultural understanding through the study of archaeology.